Nolan-Lo/Nolan-Lo.github.io/_portfolio/portfolio-1.md

 ### Pitcher Analysis App

 <iframe src="https://nolanlo.shinyapps.io/Pitcher_Analysis_App/" width="100%" height="1000" style="max-width: 1200px; margin: 0 auto; display: block;" frameborder="0"></iframe>
+'* The embedding of the shiny app above may distort some of the visualiztions, so alternatively here is a link that to open the shiny app in your own browser tab: https://nolanlo.shinyapps.io/Pitcher_Analysis_App/
 ---

 ### Explanation of the App